 Science Online

-The award-winning Science Online includes a helpful list of women scientists that includes dates of birth and death, a brief descriptor of the person’s achievements, and a link to relevant search results.
+Looking for information on female scientists in history and other notable women in STEM?
+The award-winning Science Online includes a helpful list of women scientists with a brief descriptor of the person’s achievements and a link to relevant search results.
 The scientists covered include:

 - Virginia Apgar